Indian doctors in Britain failing key exams: report

 - GST Bill: Uncertainty continues as States don’t agree on rate

 - Cow was killed by lion, not Dalit men flogged by gau rakshaks: CID

 - How Governor Raghuram Rajan had his way on venue for RBI interviews

 Hundreds of foreign doctors, including those from India and Pakistan, are routinely failing key medical exams in the UK, according to a British media report.

-"Success rates are so poor that the medical associations want doctors to be allowed six attempts at passing the tests rather than the current four," The Mail on Sunday reported.
+"Success rates are so poor that medical associations want doctors to be allowed six attempts at passing the tests rather than the current four," report said.

 "This is scandalous.
-If a doctor can go on failing, they shouldn't be treating patients in NHS," Joyce Robins, co-director of campaign group Patient Concern, said.
+If a doctor can go on failing they shouldn't be treating patients in the NHS and that should be stopped," Joyce Robins, co-director of campaign group Patient Concern, said.

-"There has to be a cut-off point and four attempts is only too many," he said.
+"There has to be a cut-off point and four attempts is too many," he said.